SalusaSecondus/CryptoGotchas/README.md

   Of course, even with the unique identifier you need to be very careful and might need to whitelist which ones you accept because there may be keys with valid identifiers which shouldn't be used for this use case.
   (An example of this would be any of the massive cloud/corporate KMS systems where _every_ key has a unique identifier.)
 * Don't let your adversary select a completely arbitrary algorithm.
-  If an adversary can get you to use an arbitrary algorithm, then they can select and insecure or completely broken one.
+  If an adversary can get you to use an arbitrary algorithm, then they can select an insecure or completely broken one.
   (One example of this is [Downgrade Attacks](https://en.wikipedia.org/wiki/Downgrade_attack).)
   At most this can be from a pre-approved white-list.
   Ensure this algorithm is appropriate for the key!
 (I explicitly recommend people **not** use JWT and this type of [historical issue](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/) is part of why.)